MaureenHegarty/Tic-Tac-Toe/README.md

 - I numbered the boxes 1-9
 - then I started with player X and “if/else if” statements and operators
 - however this soon looked to be a very inefficient way of writing the code for a simple game with a set number of winning combos (8) and turn-taking between 2 players.
 Also the way I was writing the code, the variables were all specific to each function and did not seem to be global.
-- I investigated alternatives, both by googling and speaking with my neighbour.
+- I investigated alternatives, by googling and speaking with my neighbour who suggested arrays.
 - I went back to the 4 sections and started with the global variables, making the boxes(cells), the box values, and the winning combos all arrays and all const’s.
 - then I added the event listener of clicking on the boxes
 - for the checkWinner function I used the logical AND operator after looping through the winning combos array and searched online how to record the incrementing wins of both player X and player O